thelarz/MvcRouteFlow/README.md

 MvcRouteFlow
 ============
 MvcRouteFlow **will be** a [NuGet](http://nuget.org/) package that allows you to link ASP.NET MVC Routes together into a workflow using attributes on the Controller Action.

+## Current Limitations ##

+* State is stored in a static variable and will be destroyed if the app pool recycles.
+Boom.

 ## Integrating MvcRouteFlow into your web project